Financial Therapy for Couples

 What’s the process like?

-I meet with each individual in the couple first before I meet with couples together.
+I start out with all couples with the agreement that we will be meeting for eight appointments.
+I will meet with each individual in the couple first before I meet with couples together.
 Money can be hard to discuss and it can trigger defensiveness.
 I first meet individually so that each person has the chance to speak without the concern of offending their partner.
 After the two individual appointments we will come together as will continue meeting that way until our work is complete.

 Do you accept insurance?

-No, I do not accept insurance.
+No, I do not accept insurance for this service.
 This work does not involve a mental health diagnosis or psychotherapy and is not eligible for insurance reimbursement.
 However, you may be able to use HSA, FSA, or HRA benefits—please check with your provider to confirm coverage.

 What is your rate?